Fast Parallel Newton-Raphson Power Flow Solver for Large Number of System Calculations with CPU and GPU: Acknowledgements

-From \cref{tab:final_benchmarking} it can be observed, that the grid dimension has direct impact on the total calculation time.
-With the increment of grid dimension, the acceleration on the GPU is more significant as on CPU, due to the high \ac{FP} capability and memory bandwidth of GPU and the aforementioned cache issue on GPU.
+\cref{fig:acce_fact} shows the acceleration factor with regard to the number of buses in the grid.
+The acceleration factor is calculated by $T_{pandapower} / T_{case}$.
+It would be fair for the evaluation of the gained acceleration with the comparison against baseline, since the required \ac{NR} iterations and the grid topology are the same in pandapower and in the proposed approach.
+As can also be seen in \cref{tab:final_benchmarking}, with the increase of grid dimension, the acceleration on the GPU is more significant as on CPU, due to the high \ac{FP} capability and memory bandwidth of GPU.
 On large grids, e.g. case9241pegase, the GPU version is x4 times faster than the best CPU performance.
+To be noticed by case9241pegase, due to the large requirements of GPU memory, batch size larger than 2048 failed in the benchmarking.
 The effect of acceleration by using SMT+SIMD is also decreasing comparing to \ac{SMT} due to the aforementioned cache issue.
-To be noticed by case9241pegase, due to the large requirements of memory for process data, batch size larger than 2048 failed in the benchmarking.
-On small size grid, because of the well usage of CPU cache, the performance of CPU is satisfying, urgent need for using GPU in this calculation does not exist.
-The same one-time initialization process according to \cref{fig_process_overview} is applied on both CPU and GPU tests.
-It should be noticed that the one-time initialization takes significant amount of time, since most of the code is executed in Python environment, which can be further optimized e.g. with \ac{JIT} or C/C++ integration for performance critical applications.
+On small size grid, because of the well usage of CPU cache, the performance of CPU is satisfying.

+From \cref{tab:final_benchmarking}, it can be further observed, that the grid dimension has direct impact on the one-time initialization time, which is according to \cref{fig_process_overview} applied on both CPU and GPU cases.
+The one-time initialization takes significant amount of time, since most of the code is executed in Python environment, which can be further optimized e.g. with \ac{JIT} compilation or C/C++ integration.

 In the test considering the number of \ac{PF} calculation, when increasing the number of calculation from 100 to 10,000, the number of calculation has few impact on the average time of solving single \ac{PF} on CPU SMT and SMT+SIMD.
 The GPU version, due to the aforementioned saturation issue, the performance is improved with the increase of the number of calculation.
 After the saturation point of around 2000 calculations is reached, the average time of solving \ac{PF} is almost constant.